I’ve been so busy uploading Vlogmas videos on YouTube that I nearly forgot about my blog! So rude.

 Day 4: Straumen Farm

-The whole point opting for the seven hour drive from Dividalen to southern Lofoten was so I could have a shorter drive to Tromsø on the final day, but then I had one last peek on Airbnb and found this gorgeous renovated barn near Borkenes, about two and a half hours from Svolvær and four from Tromsø.
+The whole point opting for the seven hour drive from Dividalen to southern Lofoten was so I could have a shorter drive to Tromsø on the final day, but then I had one last peek on Booking.com and found a gorgeous renovated barn near Borkenes, about two and a half hours from Svolvær and four from Tromsø.

 I loved this place so much.
 It reminded me a bit of the barn I stayed at in Røros, and I wish I had had more time there.